CosmoWorker/Multilingual-AI-Translation-Team-app/README.md

 ![github-submission-banner](https://github.com/user-attachments/assets/a1493b84-e4e2-456e-a791-ce35ee2bcf2f)

-# 🚀 Multilingual AI Translation-Team Chat
+# 🚀 Multimodal Language Utility Hub

-> A one-line tagline or mission statement for your project.
+> Transforming how you communicate with our powerful AI-driven tools for text-to-speech, speech-to-text, translation, and image description and much more.

 ---